TryGhost/Ghost/ghost/admin/README.md

 ## Documentation

-The documentation, included in this repo in the root directory, is built with [Jekyll](http://jekyllrb.com) and publicly hosted on GitHub Pages at <http://ui.ghost.org>.
-The docs may also be run locally.
+The documentation, included in this repo in the root directory, is built with [Jekyll](http://jekyllrb.com).

 ### Running Documentation Locally